tejuscs/adb_azure/adb-provisioning-databases/adb-provisioning-databases.md

 ## Introduction

-This lab walks you through the steps to get started using the Oracle Autonomous Database@Azure.
-You will provision a new database.
+This lab walks you through the steps to provision Autonomous Database@Azure.

 Estimated Time: 10 minutes